mirelark/VanishingRange/docs/architecture/system-architecture.md

 Data integrity is maintained by:

-- Treating IUCN and GBIF as authoritative sources and not modifying their data
+- Treating GBIF provenance of authoritative sources and not modifying their data
 - Tracking provenance for all records through the pipeline
 - Distinguishing authoritative, derived, and generated content explicitly
 - Labeling interpolated range data as estimated rather than authoritative